-At Lambeth-Troxler Funeral & Cremation Services, we provide personalized service options that allow you to honor your loved ones in a way that is both meaningful and healing.
+At Pierce-Jefferson Funeral & Cremation Services, we have provided customizable memorial services for many years.
+Personalized service options allow you to honor your loved ones in a way that is both meaningful and healing.
 We hope to provide support and caring while delivering memorial services that celebrate life and help families find the peace they deserve.

-If you’re seeking an honorable celebration of life in Greensboro and the surrounding areas, we invite you to learn more about where we came from, our vision, and the dedicated people behind our work.
+If you’re seeking an honorable celebration of life in Kernersville and the surrounding areas, we invite you to learn more about where we came from and the dedicated people behind our work.

 A History of Caring